 In rural Uganda, Water For People is helping entrepreneurs tackle every part of the sanitation value chain, from constructing latrines and emptying them to transferring and treating fecal waste.
 In this last step – fecal waste treatment – Water For People is creating a true circular economy by repurposing waste, uncovering its potential value as "brown gold."

-Last year, two Decentralized Fecal Sludge Treatment (DEFAST) plants were launched in Uganda’s Lira and Kitgum districts.
+In 2016, two Decentralized Fecal Sludge Treatment (DEFAST) plants were launched in Uganda’s Lira and Kitgum districts.
 These plants provide a place for pit emptiers to dump waste so it can be treated to be pathogen free – a critical solution for treatment in rural areas where sewage systems don’t exist and aren’t even practical.
 At the DEFAST plants, after the waste has been treated and is free of pathogens, it is turned into either briquettes for fuel and cooking or fertilizer to be used by local families and farms.
 In both cases, the end products are less expensive than alternatives like charcoal and are much more efficient and better for the environment.
 The briquettes burn up to four times longer than regular charcoal, allowing families to save on fuel and reduce damage to the environment, as they don’t have to cut down trees for fuel.

 "In Lira town, 97% of people are not connected to the local sewer," says Bosco Odyek, chairman of the organization operating the DEFAST plants, emphasizing the great need for the plant and pit-emptying services.
 Bosco works as a water and sanitation engineer with a government agency by day, and is developing pit-emptying and DEFAST technologies on the side.